Comparisons12 min read

 • Enterprise: ~$150/user/month

-Here's the thing that trips up a lot of startups: the features you actually want — custom reporting, sequences, advanced automation — are mostly locked behind Professional, which adds up fast.
-A 3-person team on Professional is $300/month minimum.
-That's real money when you're pre-Series A.
+Here's what catches a lot of startups off guard: the stuff you actually need — custom reporting, email sequences, advanced automation — mostly sits behind Professional pricing.
+A 3-person team on Professional runs you $300+ monthly, and that's before any add-ons.
+That's real money when you're still bootstrapping.

 Best For

-Startups that need both marketing and sales tools in one place, or teams where the founder is wearing multiple hats and doesn't want to manage five separate subscriptions.
+Startups that need both marketing and sales in one place, or teams where you're juggling multiple roles and don't want to manage five different subscriptions.

 📘 The Complete Budget System $4.99